 2. Colored rings are a great way to coordinate your chain maille designs.
 Match the rings with any beads or fibers you might use in the same chain maille project.
 “Colored rings on the market include anodized aluminum, niobium, and titanium, as well as enameled copper and rubber,” says chain maille jewelry artist Sara Richardson.

-Tips on Making Your Own Rings
+Tips on Making Your Own Jump Rings

 3. If you use wooden dowels as mandrels for making jump rings, each time you use them they compress and will get a bit smaller, which further complicates the task of determining the ring ID for the chain you’re trying to weave,” Karen says.
 “You can buy steel mandrels made specifically for making jump rings, or you can buy a set of transfer punches (available in both metric an imperial sizes), or use aluminum knitting needles to use as your mandrels.”

-Tips on Colored Rings
+Tips on Using and Preserving Colored Jump Rings

 4. When working with colored rings, you can coat them with a clear acrylic spray sealant to help preserve the color.
 But it’s tricky, chain maille expert Rebecca Mojica explains, with advice on how to do it.
 “Spray a very fine mist into the air, and shake the chain maille into the mist.
 Continue shaking to keep the rings moving.”
 This technique keeps the rings moving so you don’t “glue” them together with the acrylic spray.
 Rebecca recommends repeating the process three to 10 times.